Make Toilet Paper Roll AirplanesInitially, I titled this post "Bad Mamas make toilet roll airplanes" because I wanted to

 (Note: We studied some photos of Dusty and Skipper to see what colors belonged on each.
 Then, I encouraged Chuck to paint each part.
 Also, please excuse his dirty shirt.
 We've worn it so much that it's a bit tattered.
 Now we use it as a smock.)

 5. After your paint dries, cut out tabs for your planes' eyes.
-Also, use a Sharpie marker to add extra details.
+Also, use this marker to add extra details.

 6. Optional: If you want to protect your paint job, cover your work with a layer of Mod Podge.
-Lay your pieces on parchment paper to dry so they don't stick to your work surface.
+Lay your pieces on this paper to dry so they don't stick to your work surface.
 (I'm really glad I did this because Chuck played quite a bit with the planes and took them outside.
 They still look pretty good.)

 7. Attach your propellers to your front circle piece with the fastener.
 Then, hot glue the circle piece onto the toilet paper roll.
 Trim any excess cardboard off.
 Then, slide your wings and tail pieces in place.
 Feel free to add hot glue to further secure the different parts.

 Enjoy your new fleet of toilet roll airplanes!
 (Painting the planes looked like fun, so I painted my own orange plane in the back.)

 Now if you've got yourself a transportation-loving kid too, take a peek at some of the crafts below: